FloryssRu/Projet-PHP/README.md

 Hello !
-My name is Floryss Rubechi and I am a student at Openclassrooms.
+I am a student at Openclassrooms.
 As part of my studies I have created this professional blog with PHP.